 - Tevaluate,SLSS = 0.64sec (as specified in sub-clause 12.3)

-- SLSS period = 160ms
+- S-SSB period = 160ms

 This gives a total of 8.8 seconds.

-2) During T3, SyncRef UE reselection delay is defined as the time from the beginning of T3 to the time UE changes its synchronization source from SyncRef UE 1 to SyncRef UE 2, and changes its SLSS transmissions timing and SLSS ID to follow SyncRef UE 2 as the synchronization source.
+2) During T3, SyncRef UE reselection delay is defined as the time from the beginning of T3 to the time UE changes its synchronization source from SyncRef UE 1 to SyncRef UE 2, and changes its S-SSB transmissions timing and SLSS ID to follow SyncRef UE 2 as the synchronization source.
 For the test configuration, the SLSS ID will be changed to 30 (with in-coverage IE in MIB-SL set to FALSE) after SyncRef UE selection delay from start of T3.

 The SyncRef UE reselection delay shall be less than 8.8sec.
 The SyncRef UE selection/reselection delay can be expressed as:

-SyncRef UE selection/reselection delay = Tdetect,SyncRef UE + Tevaluate,SLSS + SLSS period
+SyncRef UE selection/reselection delay = Tdetect,SyncRef UE + Tevaluate,SLSS + S-SSB period

 Where